MirantisContainers/mke-docs/content/docs/reference/authentication/SAML.md

     emailAttr: email
 ```

-Use the next section to understand how to configure Okta.
+Use the next section to understand how to configure Okta and find the values for the example config above.
 Once the configuration is set, run the standard `mkectl apply` command with your config file and wait for the cluster to be ready.

 ## Configuring Okta